 - If you want to dip them in white and dark magic shell, make sure that the shell is lukewarm and wait for the first layer to harden before you dip them into the second.

 I’ve debated with myself on whether to put this recipe in the extra healthy category.
-If you use pure peanut butter without any additives and hydrogenated fat, then the only not-so-healthy ingredient is the white chocolate, since it contains about 30% white sugar.
-But then, 100 grams of chocolate is divided into 6 popsicles which mean that each popsicle contains about 5 grams white sugar.
+If you use pure peanut butter without any additives and hydrogenated fat, then the only not-so-healthy ingredient is the white chocolate, since it contains sugar.
+But then, 100 grams of chocolate are divided into 6 popsicles which means that each popsicle contains a small amount of white sugar and lots of other healthy stuff.

 - 1 cup very ripe bananas, about 9 oz (250 grams)